ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 Be angry at news websites & Apple for not covering this issue, despite numerous attempts from me and others to get them to report about this.

 ## TL;DR

-**TL;DR: all recent macOS devices & the iPad Pro are no longer safe to use if left alone, even if you have them powered down.**
+**TL;DR: all recent macOS devices are no longer safe to use if left alone, even if you have them powered down.**

 - The root of trust on macOS is inherently broken
-- They can decrypt your FileVault2 volumes
+- They can bruteforce your FileVault2 volume password
 - They can alter your macOS installation
 - Only possible on physical access